-Field Description ldctl_value The data associated with the control (if any).
+Field Description ldctl_oid The control type, represented as a string. ldctl_value The data associated with the control (if any).
 To specify a zero-length value, set ldctl_value.bv_len to zero and ldctl_value.bv_val to a zero-length string.
 To indicate that no data is associated with the control, set ldctl_value.bv_val to NULL. ldctl_iscritical Indicates whether the control is critical of not.
 If this field is nonzero, the operation will only be carried out if the control is recognized by the server or the client.
 Note that the LDAP unbind and abandon operations have no server response.
 Clients should not mark server controls critical when used with these two operations.